 This academic program is primarily designed for those who wish to enter the workforce immediately following graduation, however, the program has articulation agreements in place for graduates of the program who wish to complete a bachelor's degree after graduation.
 Licensure is obtained by successfully completing the National Boards in Dental Hygiene and the Commission on Dental Competency Assessments Clinical Licensure Examination.

-- This is a very competitive program; some students will be advised to choose another option or reapply in the future and complete additional coursework in order to strengthen their application for admission.
+This is a very competitive program; some students may be advised to choose another option or reapply in the future and complete additional coursework in order to strengthen their application for admission.
 A published set of guidelines highlighting the criteria used to evaluate candidates can be found on the Guidelines for Selective Admission.

 to meet the department's technical standards as outlined in the Technical Standards Policy.